B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/SchemaAnnotation.rst

     -gf, --genbank-files
         (Optional) Path to the directory that contains Genbank files with annotations to extract.
+        Each genbank file in this folder should be named after the ID it represents.
         Should be used with --annotation-options genbank.

     -ca, --chewie-annotations